Mahaan (2022 film): Plot

 2003: Gandhi, Sathya and Rocky have become influential people in society.
-However, The Tamil Nadu Government announces that only approved liquor is allowed to be sold in bars, and with this development, they decide to visit one of the party members, Gnanam, whom they then deduce that he is also one of their childhood friends and agree to a deal that Sooraa can be sold in bars.
+However, the Tamil Nadu Government announces that only government-approved liquor is allowed to be sold in bars, and with this development, they decide to visit one of the party members, Gnanodhyam, through his supporter Anthony, whom they then deduce that he is the same Gnanam, one of their childhood friends, through his scar, and he agrees to a deal that Sooraa can be sold in bars.

-2016: The gang is running a liquor mafia in Tamil Nadu, and also the CBI is trying to find evidence to arrest them.
-At Rocky's wedding, Gnanam proposes a deal to Gandhi that he can let them produce the entire stock of the liquor in Tamil Nadu by killing off the DC, which they do so.
-Gnanam then meets Sathya and Gandhi and proposes that they produce all the lower quality liquor under different brands, which Sathya acts grotesquely and Gandhi admits that they killed off the collector.
-With all of this, Gnanam decides to cancel the license of Sooraa, but they learn that Gnanam had illicitly had a son with a woman in his old colony and use the information to blackmail Gnanam into reinstating the license of Sooraa.
-Gandhi leaves to a festival in which one of his gang members, Michael, invites him.
+2008: Gandhi has become a billionaire owing several distilleries and the gang runs a liquor mafia in Tamil Nadu.
+The CBI is trying to find evidence to arrest them.
+At Rocky's wedding, Gnanam proposes a deal to Gandhi that he can let them produce the entire stock of liquor in Tamil Nadu by killing off the DC, which they do.
+Gnanam then meets Sathya and Gandhi and proposes that they sell their liquor under different brands of lower quality, which Sathya does not agree with, stating business ethics, Gandhi admits that they killed off the collector, where Sathya storms off and Gandhi admits he sees Gnanam as less of a friend than Sathya.
+With all of this, Gnanam decides to cancel the license of Sooraa, but they know that Gnanam had illicitly had a son, who was Anthony, with a woman in his old colony and use this information to blackmail Gnanam into reinstating the license of Sooraa.

+2016: Gandhi leaves for a festival to which one of his gang members, Michael, invites him.
 In the middle of the festival, a stranger arrives and reveals himself to Gandhi as his son Dada.
-In this timeframe, Dada kills Michael and tells Gandhi that he was appointed on a special mission to get rid of the liquor mafia.
-However, Dada ensures Gandhi that he will not kill him, but he will kill everyone else.
+In this timeframe, Dada kills Michael and tells Gandhi that he was appointed on a special mission to eliminate the liquor mafia.

+1996–2016: Dada moves to North India with his mother and relatives, where they receive news of Gandhi's success in the liquor business against Mohandoss's wishes, which angers them all.
+His relatives convince Nachi to remarry, but she withdraws at the last minute, still faithful to Gandhi.
+Rajavel blamed Gandhi for his death on his deathbed, which motivated Dada to retaliate against Gandhi.
+He assaulted someone for trying to make him drink and was encouraged to join the IPS for his revenge.
+He is soon appointed to the Special Task Force, to dismantle the liquor mafia.

-It is revealed that Gnanam wanted to appoint the team to seek revenge on the entire group.
-Gandhi visits Gnanam and tells him to stop the operation before it gets worse.
+Dada ensures Gandhi that he will not kill him, but he will kill everyone else.
+It is revealed that Gnanam, who became Deputy CM, wanted to appoint the team to retaliate against the entire group.
+Gandhi visits Gnanam and tells him to stop the operation before it worsens.
 Dada takes Anthony and kills him.
-Enraged, Rocky tries to find out who killed Anthony and Michael, where Gandhi is forced to reveal to Rocky that the officer that killed them both was his son and he cannot do anything about it.
-Hearing this, Rocky tries to convince Dada as an older brother.
-Dada decides to kill Rocky but is heavily injured in the process by Gandhi.
+Enraged, Rocky tries to learn who killed Anthony and Michael, and Gandhi is forced to reveal to Rocky that the officer who killed them both was his son and he can do nothing about it.